 About Deb Seymour

-A masterful musical story teller (and no slouch at guitar), Deb Seymour has been delighting audiences for years with her eclectic wit and wisdom.
-Never a cautious moment on stage, her song subjects will take you on a wild ride with hitch-hiking chickens and tango-dancing Martians, while reflecting on missed chances and searching for true love.
+A masterful musical story teller and nimble-fingered guitarist, Deb Seymour has been delighting audiences for years with her demented wit, haunting blues and moving ballads..
+Never a cautious moment on stage, her song subjects will take you on a wild ride in electric cars with hitch-hiking chickens, tango-dancing Martians and miscreant alley cats, while reflecting on missed chances and searching for true love.

 A solid, nimble-fingered guitarist, Seymour's playing style touches on folk, rock, country, Latin, blues, gypsy swing and Celtic flavorings.
 Seymour does NOT shy away from complex, jazz "bingo chords" (with titles such as "Bmin7" and "Emaj7 with a flatted 9th...")